top of page

 Lecia’s exuberant expression faded.
 “Why do they ignore us?”

 We crept in the opposite direction and headed toward Anwyndshire.
-We used our Seers often enough to avoid any Red Beings we came across.
+We used our Seers often enough to avoid any Red Beings we encountered.

 Anwyndshire was as empty as our spirits.
 No one came to greet us.
 We sat on a rock next to a cottage whose front door was left open.
 We were no longer ourselves but were abandoned dolls fading under the drying sun, never to be held again.